Paper Packaging Monitor

 The Paper Packaging Monitor provides a current and near-term outlook for the North American Paper Packaging market.
 It looks at how factors such as industrial production and corrugated box shipments have and will impact demand across containerboard, kraft papers and boxboard grades.

 Each issue includes demand, production, shipments, inventories, capacity, operating rates and trade.
-The Monitor contains RISI’s proprietary monthly benchmark prices for the current year, and a price forecast for the upcoming year by quarter.
+The Monitor contains Fastmarkets RISI’s proprietary monthly benchmark prices for the current year, and a price forecast for the upcoming year by quarter.
 The grades covered are outlined below.

 A monthly price summary and quarterly price forecast are included in the Monitor for the following grades: